 Acheson Planetarium

-At this science museum‘s planetarium for kids and adults alike, get a space experience thanks to its state-of-the-art Digistar projector.
-After some upgrades, the planetarium at Cranbrook offers a 360-degree view with surround sound.
-Note: The museum is closed on certain dates.
-Check ahead.
+At this science museum’s planetarium for kids and adults, enjoy an intimate space experience thanks to its state-of-the-art Digistar projector.
+The planetarium at Cranbrook offers a 360-degree view with surround sound, rich colors and incredible detail that will blow your kids’ minds!

 Dassault Systemes Planetarium

-See more than 9,000 stars — and don’t forget the planets — on this gigantic dome that’s three stories high and 50 feet wide.
+See more than 9,000 stars on this gigantic dome that’s three stories high and 50 feet wide.
 It features a Digistar II projection system with 13,000-watt surround sound.
+The planetarium offers kid-friendly shows, including one where little astronomers can explore the night sky with their favorite characters from Sesame Street!

 Hammond Planetarium